-A spectacular flight deep into the World Heritage Area wilderness of southwest Tasmania - paddling to remote and beautiful destinations in protected waterways – enjoying camping with a splash of comfort at a standing camp in the rainforest – these are the highlights of our 4-Day Sea Kayak Exploration.
+A spectacular flight deep into the World Heritage Area wilderness of southwest Tasmania - paddling to remote and beautiful destinations in protected waterways – enjoying camping with a splash of comfort at a base camp in the rainforest – these are the highlights of our 4-Day sea kayak expedition.

 Bathurst Harbour, in Tasmania’s Wilderness World Heritage Area, offers a combination of sheltered wilderness harbours, remote islands and wild rivers.
 There are no roads and no settlements.
 Discover spectacular destinations in the best way possible - by water, at paddling pace.